Superstar64/aith/README.md

 	<x,x'> t # generic type, where x and y are type variables in t
 	<x extends c & c'> t # constrainted generic type by c and c'

-Owner pointers and owner arrays are only used for allocating, they must be borrowed to perform other actions on.

 Aith's kinds:

 	runtime # kind of runtime type